Rate limits

 X-RateLimit-Resource

 A custom header indicating the service and type of threshold that was reached.
-Threshold types and service names may vary over time and without warning.
+Threshold types and service names might vary over time and without warning.
 We recommend displaying this string to a human, but not relying on it for computation.

 X-RateLimit-Delay